 This section includes six test data sets; all are presented in hex, while the first is also presented in binary.
 Some intermediate computational values are included to assist implementers in tracing bugs.
-Some notation is taken from the specification of CTR mode [16].
+Some notation is taken from the specification of CTR mode (see NIST 800-38A [16]).

 Bit ordering should be largely self explanatory, but in particular: